vuestorefront/vue-storefront/packages/core/docs/architecture/networking.md

 We describe each of them in more detail in the following sections.

 :::tip There are exceptions
 For security reasons, data is sometimes sent directly from the user's browser to the Service providers.
-For example, the payment and authentication integrations communicate directly with or redirect to the third party websites so that the sensitive customer information does not go through our servers.
+For example, the payment and authentication integrations communicate directly with or redirect to the third-party websites so that the sensitive customer information does not go through our servers.
 :::

 <figure style="text-align: center">